DimanNe/dimanne.github.io/docs/Linux/apps/git.md

 Operations:

 * **add** worktree: `git worktree add <path> <commit-ish>`

+    If commit-ish is a branch name is has not yet been checked out locally, then git will create a tracking branch for you.

+* **add** worktree: `git worktree add --track -b DS_CN_YBD-22481-GCP-1 objst origin/DS_CN_YBD-22481-GCP-1`

+    Use this if you want to create a directory `objst` that has a branch which tracks remote branch.

 * **list** worktrees: `git worktree list`
 * **move** worktree from one directory to another: `git worktree move`
 * **remove** worktree: `git worktree remove`